‘Kind’ actor died on Singapore Airlines flight on ‘last big holiday’ with wife

 Images posted on social media showed damage to the ceiling of the cabin, and food, cutlery and other debris strewn on the floor after the incident.

-Mr Dimond, who knew Mr Kitchen for around 11 years, said: “We are worried about his wife Linda because she is in hospital undergoing surgery.
-We don’t know how serious that is.”

-Asked about Mr Kitchen, he said: “A really nice bloke, loved live music and the theatre.
+Asked about Kitchen, Mr Dimond added: “A really nice bloke, loved live music and the theatre.
 I can remember him dressed as a sultan in the panto this year, funny, good singer, a nice bloke.
 Very sociable.”

 In a tribute paid on Tuesday night, the Thornbury Musical Theatre Group said: “It is with a heavy heart that we learn of the devastating news of the passing of our esteemed colleague and friend Geoff Kitchen in the recent Singapore Air Incident.